f1yn/wrap-es5/README.md

 ***
 ### `$F.listModules()`
-Returns an `Array` of the currently registered module names.
+Returns an `Array` of the currently registered module names as strings.
 Will return an empty `Array` if non are present.

 ***
 ### `$F.window`